 If the situation calls for it, you may have to help your tenant find a new rental house.
 You can help them find local online listings or contact someone you know that has an available property.
 If you have other rental properties in another neighborhood, you may offer them to move there, too.

 Communicate to the Tenant After the Sale

 After closing the sale of the property, you should send a letter to the tenant regarding the sale and where they should direct the payments moving forward.

 A more personal approach would be introducing the tenant to the new owner of the property.
 If the tenant only deals with the property manager and not the new owner, there's no need for this.

-Selling rental property with a tenant in it in Alabama can be overwhelming when you initially think about it.
-Hopefully this guide sparked ideas to help you have a smoother rental property sale.
+Selling rental property with a tenant in it can be overwhelming when you initially think about it.
+Hopefully this guide sparked ideas to help you have a smoother Alabama rental property sale.